bailey4770/pokedex/README.md

 ## Change log

+### Added command history and tab-completion

+- Replaced the bufio.Scanner with a chyzer/readline.
+- Library comes with very easily configured history, with navigation by arrow keys, and tab completion

 ### Restructured command and repl structure

 - Original boot.dev split repl and many commands into separate files.